worldviewer/ionic-social-network/README.md

 > Resident Experts: @chrisreeve, @jimjohnson, @cultureclash, @masterdebator
 > [clickable links to profile pages]
 >
+> Key Concepts: a zoomable concept map showing the superordinate concepts,
+> followed by a shortened list of more detailed concept maps
+>
+> Infographics: [shortened list of Internet links]
+>
 > Popular Science Articles (Start Here): [shortened list of Internet links]
 >
 > Best Forum Threads: [shortened list of Internet links]
 >
-> Journal Articles: [shortened list of Internet links]
+> Peer-Reviewed Research: [shortened list of Internet links]
 >
 > Books Related to this Subject: [shortened list of Amazon.com links]
 >
-> Videos: [shortened list of YouTube and Vimeo links]
+> Audio & Video: [shortened list of Internet links]
 >
-> Relevant Wikipedia or Other Wiki Entries: See http://www.plasma-universe.com.
->
+> Arguments Against: [shortened list]
-> Recent Relevant Activity: [shortened list of site links]
 >
 > Prominent Critics: Leif Svaalgard is an expert in the space sciences who
 > disagrees with this approach to modeling the solar wind.